 Puppy training classes and early socialization are recommended for this breed.
-They are easy to house train because they love to learn and perform new tricks quickly.
+They are easy to house train with a dog whistle because they love to learn and perform new tricks quickly.

 But these dogs need to be taught proper manners with the help of obedience training.
 Furthermore, they also require exposure to different sounds, sights, people, and experiences.
 It helps to grow a Bichon in a well-rounded fog.

 This dog breed can be fed with high-quality dog food.
 It can be prepared at home or commercially manufactured.
 But the diet should be according to the age of the dog.